Going For Gold: How Olympic Advertising Sticks The Landing Every Time.

 Dick’s Sporting Goods leverages its iconic typeface for brand recognition, allowing the powerful storytelling to take center stage without overtly promoting products or stores.
 Notably, the campaign earned a Silver award on USA Today’s Ad Meter, underscoring its impact and effectiveness.

-Similarly, the ad “Anatomy of a Champion” by FIGS stands out for its non-traditional approach to advertising by focusing on the unsung heroes of the Olympic and Paralympic Games—the medical professionals.
+Similarly, the ad “Anatomy of a Champion” by FIGS stands out for its non-traditional approach to advertising.
+It focuses on the unsung heroes of the Olympic and Paralympic Games—the medical professionals.
 Instead of a conventional sales pitch, the film highlights the real-life contributions of healthcare workers at the U.S. Olympic and Paralympics, set to an uplifting cover of “Head, Shoulders, Knees & Toes.”

 FIGS subtly integrates its limited-edition scrubs through this narrative, showcasing them as part of the everyday work of these professionals rather than overtly promoting their apparel products.
 This approach emphasizes emotional storytelling and genuine recognition of the medical team’s role, aligning FIGS with the values of support and dedication while allowing the brand to resonate through its understated placement in the spot.